tmcarmichael/local-server-debug-nodejs/README.md

 ![Design](./assets/design-ref.png)

-Intented as a debug tool for REST and eventually GraphQL / gRPC / tRPC protocol.
-As needed, change the output of REST rest services by routing to this local server and setting the response.
-This allows end to end and integrated testing with frontend changes without being blocked by pending dependency API updates.
-While mocking and intercepting are options they become increasingly more time consuming in many-layered frontend apps/frameworks.
+Intended as a debug tool for REST and eventually GraphQL / gRPC / tRPC protocol.
+As needed, change the output of REST services by routing to this local server and setting the response.
+This allows end-to-end and integrated testing with frontend changes without being blocked by pending dependency API updates.
+While mocking and intercepting are options, they become increasingly more time consuming in many-layered frontend apps/frameworks that have rendering subscriptions, hooks, and other dynamic functionality.
 Instead, You can just spin up the local REST server in minutes.
-The server implementation is kept flat and free from abstraction to make changes easy.
+The server implementation is kept flat and free from unnecessary abstraction to make modifications easy.
 Just open {{root}}/src/server/server.mjs and update Express REST endpoints as needed.
 Default CRUD operations are given.
 Postman collections are also added so feel free to use those to verify setup.

 ## NPM - Quick Start: